Ten powerful leadership courses

 451 Capstone in Leadership (final class in program)

-- Personal Leadership Project (PLP): An improvement or new project for current organization/market.
+- Professional Leadership Project (PLP): An improvement or new project for current organization/market.

 - Output to include strategic and implementation plans including supporting data.